JowoScript/JowoScript/README.md

 </ol>
 </div>

-### Blacklist data is problematic with its creator based on name person (This will update in kingdom studio, jowoscript, js3, etc), all data will increase over time stay tune
+### Blacklist data is problematic with its creator based on name person (This will update in kingdom technology environment, jowoscript, js3, etc), all data will increase over time stay tune
 <div align="justify">
 <ol>
 	<li>this secret processing</li>
 </ol>
 </div>

-### Blacklist data is problematic with its creator based on university (This will update in kingdom studio, jowoscript, js3, etc), all data will increase over time stay tune
+### Blacklist data is problematic with its creator based on university (This will update in kingdom technology environment, jowoscript, js3, etc), all data will increase over time stay tune
 <div align="justify">
 <ol>
 	<li>this secret processing</li>
 </ol>
 </div>

-### Blacklist data is problematic with its creator based on government agencies (This will be updated in kingdom studio, jowoscript, js3, etc.) all data will increase over time, stay tuned
+### Blacklist data is problematic with its creator based on government agencies (This will be updated in kingdom technology environment, jowoscript, js3, etc.) all data will increase over time, stay tuned
 <div align="justify">
 <ol>
 	<li>this secret processing</li>
 </ol>
 </div>

-### Whitelist data is have no problems and are safe with its creator based on government agencies (This will be updated in kingdom studio, jowoscript, js3, etc.) all data will increase over time, stay tuned (Noted Data will change if who threaten creator based)
+### Whitelist data is have no problems and are safe with its creator based on government agencies (This will be updated in kingdom technology environment, jowoscript, js3, etc.) all data will increase over time, stay tuned (Noted Data will change if who threaten creator based)
 <div align="justify">
 <ol>
 	<li>this secret processing</li>
 </ol>
 </div>

-### Whitelist data is have no problems and are safe with its creator based on name company (This will be updated in kingdom studio, jowoscript, js3, etc.) all data will increase over time, stay tuned (Noted Data will change if who threaten creator based)
+### Whitelist data is have no problems and are safe with its creator based on name company (This will be updated in kingdom technology environment, jowoscript, js3, etc.) all data will increase over time, stay tuned (Noted Data will change if who threaten creator based)
 <div align="justify">
 <ol>
 	<li>this secret processing</li>